 Serve – Don’t let the overwhelming nature of the problem prevent you from taking a small, first step to help.
 Get involved in the upcoming Interfaith Shelter at PLCPC.
 Give your time or financial support to a local ministry serving the homeless, including Presbyterian Urban Ministries, Uplift San Diego, Loaves and Fishes, OB Community Dinners, Ladle Fellowship, and many more.

-There will be opportunities for individuals to minister to shelter guests, for groups to provide meals, and for donations & financial support.
-PLCPC housed 12-14 guests from February 24-March 10, 2018.
-We plan of repeating this event in 2019 as well.
+There are opportunities for individuals to minister to shelter guests, for groups to provide meals, and for donations & financial support.
+PLCPC will again house 12-14 guests from March 9 -23, 2019.
 All guests will be actively working with case managers at Presbyterian Urban Ministries to seek employment, long-term housing, and other services.
 Individuals with active substance abuse or mental health problems are directed to other shelters that have resources appropriate for their needs.
 More information on the program, including an excellent video, can be found at www.interfaithshelter.org